ARMmbed/mbed-os-5-docs/docs/reference/api/drivers/PortInOut.md

 ## PortInOut

 Use the PortInOut interface to read and write an underlying GPIO port as one value.
-This is much faster than [BusInOut](/docs/v5.6/reference/businout.html) because you can write a port all at once, but it is much less flexible because you are constrained by the port and bit layout of the underlying GPIO ports.
+This is much faster than <a href="/docs/v5.6/reference/businout.html" target="_blank">BusInOut</a> because you can write a port all at once, but it is much less flexible because you are constrained by the port and bit layout of the underlying GPIO ports.

 A mask can be supplied so you only use certain parts of a port, allowing other bits to be used for other interfaces.